dmishin/Pentagrid/README.md

 To denote 10 alive neighbors, use letter "a".
 Rule strings are case-insensitive, "/" is optional.

 Generally, rules containing B0 can not be simulated by this program since they produce infinite amounts of alive cells.
-The only exception are the *Day/Night class* rules, which have B0, but not have Sa.
+The only exception are the *Strobing* rules, which have B0, but not have Sa.
 In such rules, empty space changes to filled space, and filled space changes to empty space back.
 This allows to represent such rules as combination of 2 normal rules.
-Interestingly, there are rules in this class, that support gliders and not explosive.
+Interestingly, there are rules in this class, that [support gliders and not explosive](http://dmishin.blogspot.com/2014/10/cellular-automata-on-hyperbolic-54.html).

 Technical characteristics
 -------------------------